kanors-emr/Veda-start-page-news/docs/source/index.rst

 .. topic:: \

- Version 227 has been released.
+ Version 230 has been released.

 Announcements:
-   * I encourage users to update to version 227.
-Enhancements in layout will improve the Browse experience significantly.
+   * I encourage users to update to version 230.
+Major enhancements - batch sync and backup/restore state will make it a lot easier to upgrade versions.
    * We have emailed permanent license keys to "license admins" for all users.
 Let us know if you intend to use Veda2.0 and did not receive a key yet.
    * Installers will be `available on Github <https://github.com/kanors-emr/Veda2.0-Installation>`_ from now on.